 Everyone that I met would like to connect with scientists in the US but they don’t know how.
 All ideas are welcome.
 Although english can be an impediment for some, the younger generation is working hard to learn english and with much success.

 Big thanks to everyone that was so generous in coming to my talks and engaging in conversation.
 Many traveled many hours from different provinces to come to Bishkek to see me, including my dear friend Myskal Sagynbaeva.
-And a special thanks to Cori and Manas of the US Embassy for all their help with my visit and the US Chargé d’Affaires Alan Meltzer for meeting with me to get my impressions of various visits..
+And a special thanks to Cori and Manas of the US Embassy for all their help with my visit and the US Chargé d’Affaires Alan Meltzer for meeting with me. .

 May 18, 2018 STEM and COACh in Osh, Kyrgyzstan Kyrgyzstan is a beautiful country with over 90% of the landscape covered with gorgeous mountains.
 Boutiful farm fields cover much of the remaining land.
 Like Uzbekistan and many neighboring countries, much of the STEM academic research and educational endeavors mirror the structure of the former Soviet Union.
 Transitioning to a research and educational structure that is updated and more like western countries has been long in coming but clear signs of recent progress are apparent.